Navdevl/turbohustle/content/blog/quickshifter-explained.md

 ### Calibration Factors

 Even though it looks a kind of a effortless mechanism, Quick shifter needs to be calibrated well before getting it to use.
 Calibration of a quick shifter can be done with the software provided by the manufacturer.
 Some of the key factors for an impeccable functioning are as follows

-#### 1.
+#### 1. Type of shift pressure sensor